gaeaehrlich/Stowage_EX3/readme.txt

 	If an error occurred during our run, an error file is created, named simulation.errors.

 SPECIAL CASES:
-    1. Duplicates - if a container with the same ID appears more than once on a certain port, we treat only ut's first appearance as a valid one, that can be loaded or rejected, and the rest of the appearances must be rejected by the algorithm.
+    1. Duplicates - if a container with the same ID appears more than once on a certain port, we treat only it's first appearance as a valid one, that can be loaded or rejected, and the rest of the appearances must be rejected by the algorithm.
-    2. Algorithm error - if the algorithm makes an error in it's instructions the run on the travel does not terminate, but more on that in the bonus file.
+    2. Algorithm errors - if the algorithm makes an error in it's instructions, the run on the travel does not terminate, but more on that in the bonus file.